opencv/opencv/doc/js_tutorials/js_setup/js_usage/js_usage.markdown

 </html>
 @endcode

-You can copy above content and save to a local index.html file.
-To run it, just open it by the web browser.
+To run this web page, copy the content above and save to a local index.html file.
+To run it, open it using your web browser.

-@note It is a better practice that is hosting the index.html by a local web server.
+@note It is a better practice to use a local web server to host the index.html.

 ### Include OpenCV.js

-You need to set the URL of `opencv.js` to `src` attribute of of \<script\> tag.
+Set the URL of `opencv.js` to `src` attribute of \<script\> tag.

-@note For this tutorial, we host `opencv.js` at same folder of index.html.
+@note For this tutorial, we host `opencv.js` at same folder as index.html.

-Example for synchronous loading.
+Example for synchronous loading:
 @code{.js}
 <script src="opencv.js"></script>
 @endcode

 You may want to load `opencv.js` asynchronously by `async` attribute in \<script\> tag.
-To be notified by `opencv.js` is ready, you can register a callback to `onload` attribute.
+To be notified when `opencv.js` is ready, you can register a callback to `onload` attribute.

 Example for asynchronous loading